Southwest Stuffed Zucchini Boats

 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry produce. • Halve, peel, and finely dice onion.
 Trim and halve zucchini lengthwise; scoop out and discard seeds with a spoon.

 • Heat a drizzle of olive oil in a medium pot over medium-high heat.
 Add ¾ of the onion; season with salt and pepper.
-Cook, stirring, until softened, 4-5 minutes. • Add rice and Southwest Spice; stir to coat. • Stir in stock concentrate, 1¼ cups water (2¼ cups for 4 servings), and a big pinch of salt.
-Bring to a boil; cover and reduce to a low simmer.
+Cook, stirring, until softened, 4-5 minutes. • Add rice and Southwest Spice Blend; stir to coat. • Stir in stock concentrate, 1¼ cups water (2¼ cups for 4 servings), and a big pinch of salt.
+Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to use in step 5.

-• While rice cooks, place zucchini on a baking sheet.
-Season with a drizzle of olive oil, salt, and pepper; rub to evenly coat.
-Arrange cut sides down. • Roast on top rack until browned and tender, 15-20 minutes.
+• While rice cooks, season zucchini with a drizzle of olive oil, salt, and pepper; rub to evenly coat.
+Arrange, cut sides down, on a baking sheet. • Roast on top rack until browned and tender, 15-20 minutes.

 • Meanwhile, dice tomato.
 Roughly chop cilantro.
-Zest and halve lime. • In a small bowl, combine tomato, half the cilantro, a squeeze of lime juice to taste, and as much remaining onion as you like.
-Season with salt and pepper. • In a separate small bowl, combine guacamole, lime zest, and half the sour cream (save the rest for serving).
-Squeeze in lime juice to taste.
+Zest and halve lemon. • In a small bowl, combine tomato, half the cilantro, a squeeze of lemon juice to taste, and as much remaining onion as you like.
+Season with salt and pepper. • In a separate small bowl, combine guacamole, lemon zest, and half the sour cream (save the rest for serving).
+Add a squeeze of lemon juice to taste.
 Season with salt and pepper.
 Add water 1 tsp at a time until mixture reaches a drizzling consistency.

 • Divide remaining rice between plates and top with stuffed zucchini.
 Top with avocado crema, pico de gallo, remaining cilantro, and remaining sour cream.
 Drizzle with hot sauce if desired and serve.